ItsmeEric/ItsmeEric/README.md

 - 👋 Hi, I’m @ItsmeEric
-- 👀 I’m interested in Softwate Engineer and Data Science.
+- 👀 I’m interested in Softwate Engineer.
 - 🌱 I’m currently learning Front-End Web Development(On JavaScript now).
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...